-It was a great question though, and I immediately jotted down six of the dozens of titles I might have used as my answer.
-Here are six of the books I find myself returning to and re-reading regularly (in alphabetical order).
-These are books that have influenced and contributed my overall world view.
-The takeaways I have gleaned are incorporated into my overall DNA of how I think and feel about whatever I encounter.
+It was a great question though, and I immediately jotted down some of the dozens of titles I might have used as my answer.
+From that list, here are six of the books I find myself returning to and re-reading regularly (in alphabetical order).
+These books have influenced and contributed to my overall worldview.
+The takeaways I gleaned are incorporated into the overall DNA of how I think and feel about whatever I encounter.

 a simpler way

 I actually own two copies because my first is so highlighted.
 It is well-designed both in content and form, offering beautiful poems that complement kernels of insight about life and organizational dynamics:

 "We encourage others to change only if we honor who they are now.
 We ourselves engage in change only as we discover that we might be more of who we are be becoming something different" (p.
 50).

 by James C. Collins and Jerry I. Porras